Metabolomics Analysis

 • Clinical assessments: We will collect blood samples from 600 study participants during clinical assessments.

-We will conduct two different studies of blood samples:
+We will use two different methods to conduct two different studies with blood samples:

-• Liquid chromatography high-resolution mass spectrometry: We will measure the changes in the metabolome in the blood samples and look for metabolic changes in residents of affected and control communities.
+• Liquid chromatography high-resolution mass spectrometry: We will measure differences in the metabolome in the blood samples from residents of affected and comparison communities.
 We will also compare the results in the affected communities to other reference populations.
+In addition to responses of the metabolome to exposure or disease states, more than 450 chemicals additionally can be detected by gas chromatography, as described below, in blood samples and nearly 250 can be reliably quantified.
+(See Supplementary Table for list of chemicals, and which can be identified and/or quantified.)